Women's Adventure Travels

 Korvne takes a feminist viewpoint on her work, interested in building equitable, informed connections between people of different genders.
 She attributes her earliest feminist ideas to her activist mother.
 Traveling, she says, has informed them even more.

 The experience of being a woman in the world colors the diverse experiences she has had.
 “Looking at everything through a gendered lens,” she says, “Just makes everything make a lot more sense.”
-Awareness of gender, along with social categories like race and class, illuminates the roots of many problems and helps her solve them.
+Awareness of gender and social categories like race and class illuminates the roots of many problems and helps her solve them.